Racism within white feminist spaces

 Although the attempt at inclusion and diversity is recognised, we must remember, the practise of ticking ‘diversity’ boxes only perpetuates othering mentalities, it is a neo liberal method designed to reinforce racism and other isms.

 Woman hate does not exist in a vacuum; it is part of and influenced by connected oppressions.
 To challenge woman hate whilst ignoring or supporting racism and other oppressions of equal importance is foolish.
+Understanding the purpose of black women spaces and realistic representations of women of colour in feminist spaces is key.

 Creating mainstream feminist spaces and campaigns organised and led jointly by women of colour and white women, whilst supporting feminist campaigns of all races is essential.